 What Do I Need To Know Before I Try Raspberry Ketone?

-Natural raspberry ketone is expensive; in fact it's one of the most expensive natural flavorings available, so it isn't easy for manufacturers to buy enough of it at a reasonable price.
+Natural raspberry ketone is expensive, so it isn't easy for manufacturers to buy enough of it at a reasonable price.
 Most of the raspberry ketone products are artificially created from other ingredients.
-Don't be fooled by product labels.
-The label may have words like "natural" and "high quality" even if the product contains only artificial raspberry ketone.
+Don't be fooled by the label -- it may have words like "natural" and "high quality" even if the product contains only artificial raspberry ketone.

-There's no solid evidence that backs up the claims that it will help you lose weight (whether your find natural or artificial raspberry ketone), so if that's your goal, you'll still have to cut back on calories or exercise more.
-If you want to take dietary supplements of any kind you should talk to your health care provider, or a dietitian or nutritionist first.
+Since there's no solid evidence that backs up the claims that it will help you lose weight (whether your find natural or artificial raspberry ketone), you'll still have to cut back on calories or exercise more if you want to lose weight.

 Morimoto C, Satoh Y, Hara M, Inoue S, Tsujita T, Okuda H. "Anti-obese action of raspberry ketone."
 Life Sci.
 2005 May 27;77(2):194-204.